opeyemiajibola/hangman/README.md

 Below are the usage instructions for the Hangman application
 - Step 1: User provides a guessed character to the application.
 - Step 2: Application validate the entered character.
 - Step 3: Application confirms if entered character is present in the selected word.
+If character is present, application decrements number of pending characters.
+Otherwise, user loose a live and is allowed another attempt if live limit has not been reached.
 - Step 4: Steps 1 to Step 3 is repeated until user loses or wins.